 The recent wave of deadly attacks has raised concerns about the ability of Pakistan's security forces to maintain control.
 The attacks heightened internal and international pressure on the government to take swift and effective action.

-On Thursday, U.S. President Barack Obama approved an additional $7.5 billion in assistance to Pakistan over the next five years.
+The attacks show "once again that the militants in Pakistan threaten both Pakistan and the United States," White House Deputy Press Secretary Bill Burton said.
+On Thursday, President Obama approved an additional $7.5 billion in assistance to Pakistan over the next five years.